amangupta1992/smart-scheduler-android/README.md

 ```

 ## Contribute
 Please use the [issues tracker](https://github.com/hypertrack/smart-scheduler-android/issues) to raise bug reports and feature requests.
-We'd love to see your pull requests * send them in!
+We'd love to see your pull requests, so send them in!

-## Support
+## About HyperTrack
+Developers use HyperTrack to build location features, not infrastructure.
+We reduce the complexity of building and operating location features to a few APIs that just work.
+Check it out.
+[Sign up](https://dashboard.hypertrack.io/signup/) and start building!
 Join our [Slack community](http://slack.hypertrack.io) for instant responses.
 You can also email us at help@hypertrack.io